915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 ```

-If you have a really long format string that you donât want to split up, it
+If you have a really long format string that you don’t want to split up, it
 would be nice if you could reference the variables to be formatted by name
 instead of by position.
 This can be done by simply passing the dict and using
 square brackets `'[]'` to access the keys.